bradjd1/bradjd1.GameHangman/README.md

 The game is typically scored by drawing a gallows or hangmans's stand.
 For each incorrect guess you add one of 6 body parts to your stickman drawing.
 Once all 6 body parts and the noose are drawn, the hangman wins and you lose.
 The version of scoring I choose was to start with the head, then torso, arm, arm, leg, leg and the drawing the noose is the indicator you lost.

+You start the game by clicking the 'Easier' or 'Harder' button.
+The easier version does not allow you to re-use a letter you have chosen.
+The harder version requires you to remember which letters you have already guessed.
+Both use the same API to retrieve a random word, so the difficulty of the word is entirely based on the random word which is returned.

 This game was written with HTML, CSS, and Javascript using Visual Studio and -bash.

-I started by making a wireframe of the screen and coming up with the basic functionality I would implement, which I documented wiht pseudocode.
+I started by making a wireframe of the screen and coming up with the basic functionality I would implement, which I documented with pseudocode.
 I then designed a simple screen with HTML and styled it with CSS.
 I converted the pseudocode into javascript.
 After testing and tweaking the application, I used CSS and HTML to add the stickman graphics.
-I then searched for APIs to retrieve random words.
+I searched for APIs to retrieve random words.
 Some of the sites I found no longer worked.
-Those that did returned words with hyphens, apostrophes and other special characters and included curse words.
-Since I planned to use my children and neices as test subjests, I did not want profanity appearing.
+Those that did work returned words with hyphens, apostrophes and other special characters and included profanity.
 I found a site that I don't beleive contains profanity, but I don't make any guarantees.
 At this time, the code is only set up to handle a hyphen or apostrophe in the returned word.
+No logic has been added to prevent you from receiving the same word during a 'session' of playing.
+Perhaps a profanity filter could be added to ensure those words don't appear.

 You can choose to read from the array or call the API by choosing which method to call in function getWord.
-Since I implemented the array, I didn't load a lot of words in the array.
+Since I implemented the API, I only pre-loaded the array with a few test words.

 I consulted previous homework assignments for examples of how to write some of the code.
-I used google to find a word API.
+I used google to find a random word API.
 The one I chose to use is located at 'https://random-word-form.herokuapp.com/random/'

 To contribute to this game:
 1. Fork and clone the repository